 - Jam had several sketches like this.
 A notable one used Black Comedy with a mentally disturbed woman asking a plumber to "repair" her dead child, who, she believes, was made of pipes like a household appliance.

 - The Kids in the Hall: the sketch about how "Daddy drank for the government."

-- In Phoenix Wright: Justice for All Regina Berry's circus upbringing has left her with a rather distorted, idyllic view of the world — she does not seem to grasp the true finality of her own father's death, and believes he's "become a star in the sky."
+- In Justice for All, Regina Berry's circus upbringing has left her with a rather distorted, idyllic view of the world — she does not seem to grasp the true finality of her own father's death, and believes he's "become a star in the sky."
 She also has this attitude regarding Bat after he fell into a coma that he likely won't ever wake up from, not truly grasping the gravity of the situation or that she unintentionally had a hand in it.
 It's this flippancy about Bat's condition that finally makes Acro snap.
 Moe takes her to Max's trial specifically to give her a dose of reality about how serious it all is, and she finally gets enough of a shock to the system to begin to understand.
 She realizes her role in Bat's accident and bursts into tears over it.

-- In an earlier case, it's apparent in the testimony of the seven-year-old Cody Hackins that he doesn't realize what he actually witnessed was murder (well, a killing at any rate).
+- In a case in the original game, it's apparent in the testimony of the seven-year-old Cody Hackins that he doesn't realize what he actually witnessed was murder (well, a killing at any rate.)
 He just thought it was a superhero and villain fighting.
 It doesn't feel good to put him on the stand and make him break down in tears once you have to spell it out for him that his idol was killed in front of him.

 - Phoenix tries to invoke this in Case 1-4, when he asks Miles Edgeworth if he was aware, at age nine, that the gun he threw would potentially have gone off.
 Subverted, since Edgeworth at least knew enough about the gun to know it was dangerous.